jefftune/General/Tango_Card_Service_API.md

 To learn more about Tango Card integration solutions, call 1.877.55.TANGO.

 <a name="tango_card_api_overview"></a>
-# Tango Card API Overview #
+# Tango Card Service API Overview #

 <a name="tango_card_api_requests"></a>
-## Tango Card API Requests ##
+## Tango Card Service API Requests ##

-The Tango Card SDK, every Request has a corresponding success-case Response object.
+With the Tango Card API, every request has a corresponding success-case response object.
+There are also several failure-case response objects which are shared between calls.
+The specifics of the request and response objects will be described in <a href="#tango_card_api_methods">Tango Card API Methods</a>.

 <a name="http_post_request_body"></a>
 ### HTTP POST Request Body ###